NrsSystems/docs/digital-displays/artdrive-quickstart.md

 **Congratulations!** You have now set up your Digital Display, created an ArtDrive gallery, and set your Digital Display to show the artworks you chose.

-With your Digital Display setup complete, you now have other options to show as well.
-See the rest of the [Digital Displays Guide](index.md) for more information on how to [manage your Digital Displays](displays-management.md), [create and manage different views](views-management.md), [create and use playlists](playlists-management.md) to show multiple views on one display, and [create and use schedules](schedules-management.md).
+With your Digital Display setup complete, you now have other options to use as well.
+See the [Views Management page](views-management.md) for full information on all the different content types you can show on your Digital Display.
 (Some views let you [add and use sounds](sounds-management.md) as well.)
+See the rest of the [Digital Displays Guide](index.md) for more information on how to [manage your Digital Displays](displays-management.md), [create and use playlists](playlists-management.md) to show multiple views on one display, and [create and use schedules](schedules-management.md) to manage when you show various views and playlists.

 ___
 *Return to the [Digital Displays index](index.md)*